TDG-Platform/docs/AOP Strip Processor_V3.md

     * Type = ‘string’
     * name = ‘enable_pansharpen’

 * Enable/disable dynamic range adjustment (DRA).
 Choices are 'true' or 'false'.
 DRA should be disabled, if you want to run AOP on both PAN+MS simultaneously without PanSharpening.
-In order to apply DRA with a successful output to MS bands only with no Pansharpening, you must set "bands"=MS.
     * Default = ‘true’
     * Required = ‘false’
     * type = ‘string’